-A person can change their advance decision or statement at any time but it should be reviewed at least every six months.
+A person can change their advance decision or statement at any time, but it should be reviewed at least every six months.

-Time since last review Action required Less than 6 months No action required unless the person has requested a change More than 6 months but less than 12 months Review advance decision/Statement via CPA or care review mechanism.
-Record in the Capacity/advance decisions section of the Comprehensive Assessment or Review in the Care Documents section of the electronic patient records.
+Time since last review Action required Less than 6 months No action required unless the person has requested a change

+More than 6 months but less than 12 months Review advance decision/statement via care review mechanism and record in the electronic patient records.
 Include all those involved in the individual's care in the review Update advance decision/Statement with any changes Make sure old copies of advance decision/Statement are removed from the record or clearly identified as no longer current.
-More than 12 months Care Co-ordinator or Lead Professional convenes an MDT review with the individual to decide: what, if any, steps should be taken about the advance decision and/or Statement; the next review date.
+More than 12 months Care Co-ordinator or Key Worker convenes an MDT review with the individual to decide: what, if any, steps should be taken about the advance decision and/or Statement; the next review date.
 The outcome must be documented.